Donald Duck and The Ostrich Eggs (1953)

 Paperino e le uova di struzzo (I AO 53032-A) | I.N.D.U.C.K.S.

 A good amount of the first stories done solely in Italy were published not for the Topolino digests, but for the “Albi d’oro” issues, which would later become “Almanacco Topolino”.
-And that’s where this story comes in.
+These were pretty much just very small magazines that usually had a 25-30 pager story and a quick 1-2 pager, and that’s where this story comes in.

 "Paperino e le uova di struzzo" is known for two things.
-It’s one of the earliest stories from the Albi d’oro line, coming out in the summer of 1953.
+It’s one of the earliest stories not only from the Albi d’oro line, coming out in the summer of 1953, but also from Italy as a whole as there wasn't that many original Disney stories done by this point.
 It’s also one of the most batshit insane stories ever written officially for the Disney comics.
-Nothing in this comic makes any sense, logically or illogically, as alot of the things that happen just kinda… happen just because.
-Floor polish being made solely out of raw egg yolk, a giant hornet doctor who's name is a pun of "Holy Mackerel", Scrooge gets golden coins inserted into him like a flu shot injection, said gold coins bounce around inside of him, and then ends up getting them removed using a magnet, Scrooge nearly dies from accidentally consuming bleach because the egg yolk bottles and the floor polish were stored together, a character who looks like Clara Cluck but isn't Clara Cluck and has a completely different name compared to Clara's actual Italian name (it's just Clara), the boys do something 100% dickish to Donald for zero reason and he doesn't beat their asses compared to when the boys annoy him by accident.
+Nothing in this comic makes any sense at all, logically nor illogically, as alot of the things that happen just kinda… happen just because.
+Not because "the plot demands it" as you would think, but just because Guido Martina wanted to pen it up.
+Floor polish being made solely out of raw egg yolk and also actually working as floor polish, a giant hornet doctor whose name is a pun of "Holy Mackerel" as I gathered from the original Italian text, Scrooge gets solid gold coins inserted into him like a flu shot injection, said solid gold coins bounce around inside of him, and then ends up getting them removed using a magnet, Scrooge nearly dies from accidentally consuming bleach because the egg yolk barrels and the floor polish were stored together, a character who looks like Clara Cluck but isn't Clara Cluck and has a completely different name compared to Clara's actual Italian name (it's just Clara), the boys do something 100% dickish to Donald for zero reason and he doesn't beat their asses compared to when the boys annoy him by accident.
 It’s all here with the added bonus of the layouts and speech bubbles being squeezed inside the very small panels, making it very hard to make sure the translations are readable.

 No comments: